PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 12:03:39
+Last updated: 2024-04-06 12:04:12
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: Grace: "I had the phone put in.
+It's in the back."
+Tommy: "If we knew someone else who had a phone, we could call them." - Thomas Shelby